 We’ve all been to those sites that had so much going on we weren’t quite sure where to click to get where we wanted to go.
 If you can’t figure it out on a 20”+ screen, how do you expect a customer to do it on a 5” screen?
-Provide easy to follow paths for your visitors to find what they are looking for with relevant calls-to-action in appropriate locations.
+Provide easy-to-follow paths for your visitors to find what they are looking for with relevant calls to action in appropriate locations.
 Users will not spend a great deal of time trying to figure out your site before they move on to a competitor.

 Sometimes Size DOES Matter:

 There’s nothing more frustrating than clicking the wrong link…especially when you’re on the go and need the information quickly.
-That’s why sizing and spacing is so important when considering what your site looks like from a mobile device.
+That’s why sizing and spacing are so important when considering what your site looks like from a mobile device.
 Ensure that your visitors will be able to see all text without zooming in and that links are spaced out enough so that chubby fingers don’t press multiple links when trying to make a selection.

 With the ever-increasing competition for the coveted top spots in organic search results, it has never been more important to optimize for mobile devices.
-This fact is only amplified now that Google will officially be using mobile-optimization as a ranking signal.
+This fact is only amplified now that Google will officially be using mobile optimization as a ranking signal.

 Interested in learning more about the importance of responsive website design?
 Download our eBook and read our blog post about 10 signs you might need a website redesign.
 Ready to take the first step?
 Contact us today.